Usage

 -i INVENTORY, --inventory INVENTORY

--W WEBSOCKET_URL, --websocket-url WEBSOCKET_ADDRESS
+-W WEBSOCKET_URL, --websocket-url WEBSOCKET_URL

 Connect the event log to a websocket